Abdullah al-Muhaysini: The Syrian civil war

-In early 2014 Muhaysini served as a mediator, this time between ISIS and its rival jihadist groups, Al Nusra and Ahrar al Sham.
+In early 2014 Muhaysini served as a mediator, this time between ISIS and its rival jihadist groups, Al Nusra and Ahrar al-Sham.
 He tried to effect a truce between Islamist factions, which was rejected by ISIS.
-When al-Qaeda disowned ISIS in early 2014, al Muhaysini called on ISIS members to defect to al-Nusra Front.
+When al-Qaeda disowned ISIS in early 2014, al-Muhaysini called on ISIS members to defect to al-Nusra Front.

 In July 2014 Muhaysini interceded in west Idlib during an FSA/Nusra conflict to mediate.

 In 2014, Muhaysini endorsed scholars of the pro-jihad movement like Al-Balawi, Eyad Quneibi, Tareq Abdulhalim, Hani al-Siba'i, Yusuf al-Ahmed, Abdulaziz al-Tureifi, Suleiman al-Ulwan, Abu Qatada al-Filistini, and Abu Muhammad al-Maqdisi.

 Lebanese singer Fadel Shaker received a message from Muhaysini in June 2015.
 Hassan Nasrallah was challenged to a debate by Muhaysini in June 2016.

 In September 2015, he released a video showing the "Cubs of al-Aqsa" training camp for children.

-After the Russian military intervention in Syria, Al-Muhaysini threatened that Syria would be a "tomb for its invaders" or "graveyard for invaders" in response to the Russian intervention and brought up the Soviet–Afghan War.
+After the Russian military intervention in Syria, al-Muhaysini threatened that Syria would be a "tomb for its invaders" or "graveyard for invaders" in response to the Russian intervention and brought up the Soviet–Afghan War.
 Muhaysini arranged for foreign fighters of multiple backgrounds to repeat the phrase "The Levant is the graveyard of the Russians", in a video message, among them was a fighter claiming to be from "East Turkestan", according to MEMRI.
 He declared that in Syria, women's participation in some theaters and jihad in general was obligatory after the Russian intervention.

 Tawhid wal Jihad's leader Abu Saloh met with Abdullah Muhaysini in late 2015.
-Abu Saloh translated a speech by Muhaysini into Uzbek.

 In early 2016, Muhaysini denounced the starvation of Sunnis in besieged Madaya, claiming that the starvation would cause the deaths of 40,000 Muslims there.

 The Saudi incarceration of Abdulaziz Al Tarifi was decried by Muhaysini in April 2016 who warned against undermining the religious police.

 In May 2016, he reportedly called for the substitution of the Turkish currency for the Syrian currency.

 In June 2016, denying rumors of his death or injury, Muhaysini gave a speech.

-Muhaysini publicly fundraised for the 2016 offensive to break the Siege of Aleppo from donors in Qatar and other Persian Gulf states.
+Muhaysini publicly fundraised for the 2016 offensive to break the Siege of Aleppo from donors in Qatar and other Arabian Gulf states.
 In 2016, Muhaysini thanked donors for providing rockets to fighters in Syria.

 In November 2016, Muhaysini tweeted a positive outlook on Trump's election victory for Sunni Muslims.
 Muhaysini said in a video that Muslims would benefit from open hostility towards them by Trump.